-Grace has been working behind the scene for RHCA for the last seventeen years.
+Grace has been working behind the scene for RHCA for the last eighteen years.
 She was appointed to the position of Administrator after the retirement of Brian Hayes in July of 2014.
 She holds a Bachelor of Science in Accounting and a Master of Science in Education Administration from Pensacola Christian College (PCC).
 She was employed in several responsible positions there, most recently under the Financial Assistant to the former-President of PCC.
 She joined our staff to help prepare the 2005 year-end receipts, and now also has all the responsibilities that comes with the position of a school administrator.
 She served as a Teacher Assistant in the Senior Kindergarten from September, 2008 until June, 2010.
-Grace and her husband, John (our Principal), have three children: Christopher graduated from our Grade 12 program in 2020, Joshua in our Grade 12, and Daniel in our Grade 6.
+Grace and her husband, John (our Principal), have three children: Christopher and Joshua who graduated from our Grade 12 program in 2020 and 2022 respectively, and Daniel who is currently in our Grade 7 program.

 Mrs. Mable Au holds an undergraduate degree from the University of Waterloo and Masters degrees in both Biblical Studies and Christian Education from Dallas Theological Seminary.
 She has extensive experience as an educator of young children and is active in several ministries of Richmond Hill Christian Community Church.
-Her husband, Rev. Dr. Peter Au, is Principal of Canadian Chinese School of Theology at Tyndale Seminary, at the same time serving as a missionary with Send International.
+Her husband, Rev. Dr. Peter Au, is the former Principal of Canadian Chinese School of Theology at Tyndale Seminary.
 The Au’s have three children; the youngest, Beatrice, graduated from our Grade 8 in 2008.

 Historic Note – The Samuel Society: In 2002, prior to our being able to receive funds as a charity, a group of parents headed by John and Mary Halbert set up a charitable foundation called The Samuel Society to raise funds for a future school building.
 In 2005, these funds ($120,938.33) were donated to the Academy.
 We are very grateful for this initiative.